Arnold-n/P1P2MQTT/README.md

 **Where can I buy a MM1192?**

 Only a few sellers on ebay and aliexpress are selling the MM1192 and MM1007.
 I could not find a seller of the XL1192.
-The circuit could also be re-built using a few opamps.
+The read circuit could also be re-built using a few opamps as demonstrated by https://github.com/LenShustek/M-NET-Sniffer.

 **Do you plan to offer pre-soldered or DIY adapter circuit kits?**

 Please contact me if you are interested, my e-mail is in the source code header.
 Images of the first prototype can be found in the circuits directory.
-The final circuit will be based on "version3-selection".
+The final circuit will be based on the "version3-selection" schematics.

 **Acknowledgements**